Arm-Examples/FVPs-on-Mac/README.md

 Some restrictions still apply:

-- By default, only the current working directory is mounted into the Docker container.
-Hence, all files accessed (application images, configuration files) must be stored in the current working directory or its subdirectories, unless you specify a different mount directory using `FVP_MOUNT_DIR`.
+- By default, your home directory is mounted into the Docker container for file access.
+Hence, all files accessed (application images, configuration files) must be stored in your home directory or its subdirectories, unless you specify a different mount directory using `FVP_MOUNT_DIR`.

 - Fast Models require an activated User Based License.
 The license cache stored in `~/.armlm` on the host machine